Continuing Education . Pre-College . Courses

 Students choose one area of study for each session they attend.
 College credits are awarded based on final course grade, and students can earn three credits per session, which a maximum of six credits.

 Click on a course title to view a full description, example projects and an instructor bio.

 |Session 1: June 18 – June 30, 2023||

 Students are encouraged to apply by the February 15 priority deadline as space in each class is limited.
 After the priority deadline, applications will continue to be accepted until April 1 as space permits.
 Applicants who apply after February 15 will be notified of acceptance and class placement within two weeks of submitting their application.
 Students will be placed in a course based on their specified preferences, space availability, and strength of their portfolio.

 Complete applications will be reviewed, and accepted students will be placed into a course based on the strength of their portfolio and previous studio experience, with consideration from their personal statements and letters of recommendation.
 In some cases, a student may also be placed into the core courses 2D Design: Color + Form or Foundation in Observational Drawing, if their portfolio suggests more focus is needed in a traditional studio environment to be successful.

 Participating students earn three college credits for satisfactorily completing their chosen two-week Pre-College Program.
 A maximum of 6 college credits can be earned.

-Performance level will be assigned by the program instructors and indicated by a letter grade ranging from A to F. This grade will be based on student participation and attendance, and will appear on the student’s transcript for CIA.
+Performance level will be assigned by the program instructors and indicated by a letter grade ranging from A to F. This grade will be based on student participation and attendance, and will appear on the student’s transcript from CIA.

 CIA reserves the right to cancel a Pre-College class due to low enrollment or other extenuating circumstances.
 If you are registered for a class that is canceled, you will be moved into your next-choice per available space.
-Decisions on class cancellations will be made by June 17, 2019.
+Decisions on class cancellations will be made by May 7, 2023.